reinierkb/kirkandblackbeard/src/blog/20230803-tress-of-the-emerald-sea.md

 <figure><img src="/images/tress.jpg" width="600" alt="Tress on the Emerald Sea"><figcaption>Artwork by Howard Lyon.</figcaption></figure>

 She was not always a captain though.
 She started her life as a simple peasant who cleaned windows for a living and was actually called Glorf.
 She was happy on her island and never saw the need to cross an ocean.
-But that need changed very quickly once her friend Charlie was kidnapped by a sorceress who happened to live on an island in the most dangerous seas of all twelve.
+But that need changed very quickly once her friend Charlie was kidnapped by a sorceress who happened to live on an island in the most dangerous of the twelve seas.

 Tress is the main character of the book Tress of the Emerald Sea, a book written by Brandon Sanderson.
 Brandon wrote it as a hobby project for his wife during the Covid lockdowns.
 For his fans, this was a total surprise.
 And he not only wrote this book, he also wrote three others in secret.
 With these books Brandon created the most successful Kickstarter of all time.